Multiscale modeling of OLED devices

 /scm-uploads/doc/Tutorials/_images/props_running.png

-You will first see some information about your morphology printed: the number of molecules of each separate species (there is just one species for our pure β-NPB morphology), as well as the total number of atoms, and the number of dimers considered in the calculation of the transfer integrals.
+You will first see some information about your morphology printed: the number of molecules of each separate species, as well as the total number of atoms, and the number of dimers considered in the calculation of the transfer integrals.

 The workflow script will periodically print a progress update.
 You will see that it loops over all molecules twice: first to quickly calculate the atomic charges that will later be used as the environment, and then again to calculate the properties of each molecule in its environment.
 Finally there is a loop over dimers of neighboring molecules, which calculates the transfer integrals.
-Depending on the machine you are running on, it may take a few days to run the calculations for all molecules.
+Depending on the machine you are running on, it may take around a day to finish all calculations.

-Wait for the all calculations to finish.
+2. Wait for the calculations to finish.
 (When running on a remote queue, you can close AMSjobs in the meantime and also turn off your computer.)

 /scm-uploads/doc/Tutorials/_images/props_finished.png